 Comparative International Courts

-This research examines a variety of questions related to creation and varying usage of international courts.
-I compare international courts in different functional roles, across issues areas (economic courts, human rights, and international criminal law) and across time and space, and trace the spread of European international judicial models.
-The ultimate goal is to determine the conditions under which international courts become politically salient and influential
+This research examines a variety of questions related to creation and varying influence and authority of international courts.
+I compare international courts in different functional roles, across issues areas (economic courts, human rights, and international criminal law) and across time and space.
+The ultimate goal is to determine the conditions under which international courts become politically salient and influential.

 International Regime Complexity

 This research explores how the plurality of overlapping international institutions addressing similar issues—so called international regime complexes—is itself shaping of international relations.

 The Global Diffusion of European Legal Models

 In The New Terrain of International Law I document how the proliferation of “new style” international courts reflects the diffusion of European legal models to different parts of the world.
 The international courts I have studied in Latin America and Africa are all supranational legal transplants.
 My research on international courts operating in Latin America and Africa help me integrate a global perspective on the diffusion of legal models with deep case-studies of why local actors copy European models, and how these transplants do and do not follow European approaches.
 In Supranational Legal Transplants: The Law and Politics of the Andean Tribunal we suggest that legal transplants can learn most from each other, and that Europe can also draw lessons from international courts that have long struggled with strong political leaders, turbulent political environments, and inconsistent support for the rule of law.

 Latin America’s International Legal Transplant: The Andean Tribunal of Justice